10-3-pursuit/unit-fundamentals/javascript-on-your-machine/readme.md

 ]
 ```

+Every argument that you pass to the node command will be evaluated as a string.

 ## The NodeJS REPL

 Using a REPL can be helpful for just testing out your code.
 Thankfully, with the `node` command, you can access a JavaScript REPL from the command line.